thomassuedbroecker/ce-cns-multi-tenant/documentation/details-quarkus-extract-tenant.md

 Relevant code in [ArticleResource.java](https://github.com/thomassuedbroecker/ce-cns-multi-tenant/blob/master/code/web-api-tenant/src/main/java/com/ibm/webapi/ArticleResource.java) of the web-api service.

-In this case two endpoints:
+In this case these are the two endpoints:

 * `@Path("/articlesA")`
 * `@Path("/articlesB")`